Fine-Grained Uncertainty Quantification for Long-Form Language Model Outputs: A Comparative Study: Limitations

 \subsubsection{Graph-Based Scorers}

-Lastly, graph-based scorers, proposed by \citet{jiang2024graphbaseduncertaintymetricslongform}, decompose original and sampled responses into claims, obtain the union of unique claims across all responses, and compute graph centrality metrics \citep{hagberg2008} on the bipartite graph of claim-response entailment to measure uncertainty (Figure~\ref{fig:graph_based}).\footnote{The union of unique claims is obtained by sequentially merging claims from each sampled response using an LLM.} These scorers operate only at the claim level, as sentences typically contain multiple claims, meaning their union is not well-defined.
+Lastly, graph-based scorers, proposed by \citet{jiang2024graphbaseduncertaintymetricslongform}, decompose original and sampled responses into claims, obtain the union of unique claims across all responses, and compute graph centrality metrics \citep{hagberg2008} on the bipartite graph of claim-response entailment to measure uncertainty (Figure~\ref{fig:graph_based}).\footnote{The union of unique claims is obtained by sequentially merging claims from each sampled response using an LLM.
+As with decomposition and question-generation, this LLM need not be the same as the LLM used for response generation.} These scorers operate only at the claim level, as sentences typically contain multiple claims, meaning their union is not well-defined.

 Formally, we denote a bipartite graph $G$ with node set $V = \mathbf{s} \cup \mathbf{y}$, where $\mathbf{y}$ is a set of $m$ responses generated from the same prompt and $\mathbf{s}$ is the union of all unique claims across those decomposed responses.
 In particular, an edge exists between a claim-response pair $(s, y) \in \mathbf{s} \times \mathbf{y}$ if and only if claim $s$ is entailed in response $y$.
 We define the following graph metrics for claim $s$: